10 Nov 4 Unexpected Benefits of Learning to Swim Early

 Frolicking on the beach, swimming carnivals, and days spent at the public pool are iconic scenes of Australian life, especially in the hotter months.
 Making sure our kids learn to swim is a no-brainer.
 But how soon should kids be learning to swim?

-“We recommend you start swimming lessons from six months old.
+“We recommend you start swimming lessons from three months old.
 The earlier the better, it gets children conditioned to the water,” says Jackie Zandveld, manager of Kingswim, Mornington.

 While it may sound ludicrous to take a child to swimming lessons before they can crawl, here are four pretty amazing benefits of getting little ones in the water as soon as possible.

 Kids who swim can potentially hit physical milestones sooner

 Learning to swim early has a powerful impact on children’s motor skills, and helps them exercise muscle groups that would normally be ignored.
 This can help kids balance, jump, run, and walk earlier than their non-swimming peers.

 “Babies are like sponges!” says Jackie.